Click here to see information about late arrival for new students

 OIS cannot give students “permission” to arrive late or write a letter (or update the SEVIS record) indicating a later program start date or late arrival date.
 Although the Customs and Border Protection (CBP) Inspector at the US airport might permit you to enter if you arrive a week past your Program Start Date, we strongly recommend that you do everything to arrive on time.
 If your visa is not approved on time or you will arrive to NC State after January 14, 2019, you must defer your admission.

 If you will arrive after January 7, 2019 (but on or before before January 14, 2019), you must notify and request permission from your academic department and get a letter to show at the U.S. port of entry.

 In general a scanned and printed image of the letter will be sufficient to satisfy CBP.
 The letter should state the following:

-- That you are pre-registered for full-time enrollment for Fall semester 2018 and that you will be able to catch up with your classes.
+- That you are pre-registered for full-time enrollment for Spring semester 2019 and that you will be able to catch up with your classes.

 - If applicable, that your late arrival will not negatively impact your eligibility for and ability to do your graduate assistantship (TA/RA position).

 Upon arrival to NC State University, you must check in with OIS.

 Late arriving students are required to maintain full-time enrollment throughout the semester (no reduced course loads will be approved for students who are not able to find the right classes or are unable to catch up or are likely to make a poor grade) and new students should be prepared to attend classes while settling in since orientation services are no longer offered after classes begin.
 The New International Student Orientation fee is charged to all new international students regardless of date of arrival or whether or not any services are utilized.